fgn/pirborg/README.md

 from pirborg.optimizer.runners import CallableRunner from pirborg.optimizer.scorers import ContainsSubstringScorer

-# Your runner: how to execute messages against an LLM
-runner = CallableRunner(lambda messages, instance, candidate: "some model output")
+runner = CallableRunner(lambda messages, instance, candidate: "some model output") scorer = ContainsSubstringScorer() evals = EvalSuite(runner=runner, scorer=scorer)

-# Your scorer: how to score outputs
-scorer = ContainsSubstringScorer()
-evals = EvalSuite(runner=runner, scorer=scorer)

-# Optimize with GEPA (requires 'gepa' installed)
 result = optimize_prompt(
     prompt,            # a PromptSpec
     optimizer="gepa",  # or "dspy"